Essay Contest 2023

 What are the prizes?

-The selected entry will win $300 and a copy of AGI’s The Geoscience Handbook.
+The selected entry will win $300 and a copy of an AGI publication.
 The winner's and finalists' names and entries will be posted on the Earth Science Week website.
 No cash substitution for prizes will be permitted, and prizes are nontransferable.